REMEDY : BNSSG referral pathways & Joint Formulary

 First Seizure Clinic

-This service is run by the Neurology department at NBT.
-The clinic is run by Dr Howard Faulkner, a Consultant Neurologist with specialist training in Epilepsy with support from Epilepsy Specialist Nurses.
-The clinic will endeavour to see patients within 2 weeks* of referral in line with the NICE guidance.
+This First Seizure Clinic is run by the Neurology department at NBT.
+The clinic is run by consultant neurologists with specialist training in Epilepsy with support from Epilepsy Specialist Nurses.
+The clinic endeavours to see patients within 2 weeks (however - see update on wait times above).
 Please note this is not a syncope or dizzy clinic and in order to see patients with first seizures rapidly they will unfortunately have to reject such referrals.

 • New onset seizures or blackouts (Syncope should not be referred)